juaneduardo/Getting-and-Cleaning-Data-Project/README.md

 3. Uses descriptive activity names to name the activities in the data set
 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+## How to Run ```run_analysis.R``` script

+1. Download the data source and put into a folder on your local drive.
+2. Rename the folder to UCI_HAR_Dataset.
+2. Put run_analysis.R in the parent folder of UCI_HAR_Dataset, then set it as your working directory using setwd() function in RStudio.
+3. Run source("run_analysis.R"), then it will generate a new file tdata.txt in your working directory.